Tonwalter888/YTLitePlusEXTRA/README.md

 This is a fork repo from YTLite,but add more tweaks similar to YTLitePlus.
 This is just an another alternative for who can't build IPA in YTLitePlus or The app is unusable.
 If you have any problems,feel free to open issues.
-Also,if you see a popup says "Incompatible Tweaks Detected",just ignore it.
+Also if you see a popup says "Incompatible Tweaks Detected",just ignore it.

 ## Main Features
 - YTLite (eg. Download Videos,No ads,Background Playback)